Tár: Plot

-After sending desperate emails to Francesca, Krista kills herself.
-Lydia instructs Francesca to delete emails involving Krista and retains a lawyer, as Krista's parents plan to sue.
-Lydia informs Sebastian of his replacement.
-Incensed, he indicates the orchestra is aware of her favoritism and that it suggests abusive behavior.
-He speculates Francesca will replace him, implying an exchange of sexual favors.
-Lydia plans to replace Sebastian with a different candidate.
+Krista Taylor, a promising young musician whom Lydia once mentored, has been blacklisted after a dispute with Lydia.
+After sending disturbing emails to Francesca, Krista commits suicide.
+Lydia instructs Francesca to delete the emails and hire a lawyer after learning of Krista's parents' plan to sue her.
+Lydia informs Sebastian of his imminent replacement.
+Incensed, he calls her out on her inappropriate favoritism, leading Lydia to decide against promoting Francesca.

-Lydia is haunted by screaming women in the distance, nightmares, chronic pain, an increasing sensitivity to sound, and enigmatic scribbles resembling those Krista once made.
-While trying to complete a composition, she is disturbed by the sound of a medical device next door, where her neighbor is caring for her dying mother.
-An edited video of Lydia's Juilliard class goes viral and an article accusing her of sexual predation appears in the New York Post.
-Lydia, accompanied by Olga, returns to New York to attend a deposition for the lawsuit of Krista's parents and to promote her book; they are met by protestors.
-During the deposition, the plaintiffs ask Lydia about incriminating emails between Francesca and Krista.
+Lydia is haunted by an increasing sensitivity to sound, surreal nightmares, daytime hallucinations, chronic pain, and enigmatic patterned scribbles resembling those Krista once made.
+While trying to complete a composition dedicated to Petra, she is disturbed by the sound of a medical device next door, where her neighbor is caring for her dying mother.
+One day, Lydia falls and hurts herself while attempting to follow Olga home, but tells Sharon she was injured in a mugging.

+A manipulatively edited video of Lydia's Juilliard class goes viral, and an article accusing her of sexual predation appears in the New York Post.
+Lydia tries to contact Francesca, who resigned after being denied the promotion.
+Lydia breaks into Francesca's home and finds a draft of Tár on Tár, which Francesca has renamed Rat on Rat.
+Lydia, accompanied by Olga, returns to New York City to attend the deposition in the lawsuit of Krista's parents and promote her book; the two are met by protestors, and Lydia is confronted with incriminating emails between her and Krista that Francesca provided.

 In Berlin, Lydia is removed as conductor due to the controversy.
-Furious over the allegations and Lydia's lack of communication, Sharon bars Lydia from seeing their daughter, Petra.
-Lydia retreats to her old studio and grows increasingly depressed and deranged.
-She sneaks into the live recording of Mahler's Fifth and assaults her replacement, Eliot.
-Advised to lie low by her management agency, she returns to her childhood home on Staten Island, with certificates of achievement bearing her birth name, Linda Tarr.
-She tearfully watches an old tape of Young People's Concerts in which Leonard Bernstein discusses the meaning of music.
+Furious over the allegations and Lydia's lack of transparency, Sharon bars her from seeing their daughter.
+An increasingly depressed and deranged Lydia retreats to her old studio, sneaks into the live recording she was supposed to conduct, and assaults Eliot, who replaced her as conductor.
+Advised to remain out of the public eye by her management, she returns to her modest childhood home on Staten Island, where she finds certificates of achievement bearing her birth name, Linda Tarr.
+She cries watching an old VHS of Young People's Concerts in which Leonard Bernstein discusses the meaning of music.
 Her brother Tony arrives and admonishes her for forgetting her roots.

-Some time later, Lydia finds undemanding work conducting in an unidentified country in Asia.
-Seeking a massage, she asks the hotel concierge for a recommendation.
-She is sent to a brothel, where numerous young women in numbered robes are seated.
-After one woman looks into Lydia's eyes, Lydia rushes outside to vomit.
-The number on the young woman's robe is 5, as in Mahler's symphony number 5.
-Lydia had recorded all symphonies from Mahler except the 5th she left for last on purpose, as she tells us in the interview for the New Yorker.
-With her new orchestra, Lydia conducts the score for the video game series Monster Hunter in front of an audience of cosplayers.
+Lydia moves to the Philippines and resumes her career as a conductor.
+During a business trip, she asks the concierge of her hotel for a massage; misunderstanding her request, they send her to a brothel, where Lydia selects a young woman resembling Olga to be her masseuse, then runs outside to vomit upon realizing where she is.
+Later, she conducts a live performance of the score for the video game series Monster Hunter in front of an audience of cosplayers.